qkrcks0218/ACIC2025/README.md

-This demonstration will discuss inference of the average treatment effect and the natural direct and indirect effects using proximal causal inference.
+This demonstration is about identification and estimation of the average treatment effect using proximal causal inference.

-## Inference of the Average Treatment Effect (ATE)
+## Proximal Identification and Estimation of the Average Treatment Effect (ATE)

 ### Dataset